rolandvs/shimano/README.md

 The `EW-SD50` is a piece of wire in various lengths with connectors at both ends.
 The length of the wire can be ordered between 150mm and 1600mm.

 ### SM-JC41 Junction Box for Di2
+The junction box has four connections for cables, making it easy to insert a device to the e-Bike system.

 ### SM-DUE10 Speed Sensor
 The `SM-DUE10` is a Reed switch with an attached cable, together with a magnet that can be attached to the spoke of a wheel.
 It is handy to have  the magnet around if ever you loose the magnet the e-bike doesn't function anymore.

 ### TL-EW02 Plug Tool (for ST-6770)
+Just a piece of plastic to insert and/or remove a connector from a device.